riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 ## Board Support
-* The `ClevoOpenBoardPkg` contains board implementations for Clevo systems.
 * The `KabylakeOpenBoardPkg` contains board implementations for Kaby Lake systems.
 * The `PurleyOpenBoardPkg` contains board implementations for Purley systems.
 * The `SimicsOpenBoardPkg` contains board implementations for the Simics hardware simulator.